Updated on March 23rd, 2023

 Here, I hope I have been able to communicate in some minor way my journey & challenges.
 I believe that I have survived these last years by following my passion for travel.
 In addition, I sincerely hope that nobody reading this has been through any similar experiences but I also recognise that it’s highly possible.
 If you have, my heart goes out to you.
 This blog is for you.

 However, I felt it was also important to write.
 I know many women my age are going through major life changes.
 You may be contemplating travel or facing any social engagements with the same trepidation I felt and still feel today.
-So this is for all those amazing women who are splitting from their partners & going it alone for the first time, for those who are seeing their beautiful children becoming adults & leaving home, for those who have always wanted to travel solo but feel anxiety about taking the plunge.
+So this is for all those amazing women who are splitting from their partners & going it alone for the first time, for those who are seeing their beautiful children becoming adults & leaving home, for those who have always wanted to travel solo but feel anxious about taking the plunge.
 I wish you all the luck in the world & sit here as a testament to the fact that no matter how daunting it may seem, you can follow your dreams.
 Make the most of your family & friends but maybe also find your smile in the company of strangers.

 What Have I Learnt?

 - The destination is a small part of the beauty of travel.
 The richness of the experience comes from the adventures you have & the people you share these with.
 By not sharing your whole self, you may never discover how deep the connection could go.

 - If you don’t want to talk about yourself, spend more time with young people!

 - As you get older, everyone has a story to tell & we all have our own stuff to deal with.
 Talking about it brings you closer & makes connections where they may not exist before, in the most unlikely places.
 Embrace this.